Pietro Amendola: Partisan activity

 After leaving prison, Pietro immediately resumed his position in the anti-fascist struggle, becoming one of the organizers of the partisan resistance in Lazio, working in a formation of the Volunteer Corps of Freedom with the rank of captain.

 Political career

 After the end of World War II, Pietro became the secretary of the Communist Federation of Salerno in 1946 and later the president of the National Association of Partisans of Italy of Naples.
-In 1947, he was became the editor of the Naples newspaper La Voce.
+In 1947, he became the editor of the Naples newspaper La Voce.
 In 1948 he was elected as a deputy on the PCI lists, and was re-elected for five legislatures, until 1968.

 He continued his political activity, despite leaving the chamber of deputies.
 Becoming the president of the National Association of Persecuted Italian Anti-Fascists (ANPI), Founding and becoming president of the Tenants Syndicate, and remaining in the leadership of the National Association for Reconstruction of War Damage.